computation-structures/asim/OPCODES.md

-## Arm A64 opcodes supported by ASim
+## Arm A64 opcodes/operands supported by ASim

 See [Arm A64 Instruction Set Architecture](https://developer.arm.com/documentation/ddi0596/2021-09)
 for a detailed description of each opcode.